tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Update-Entity2.md

 ## Request

 You can construct the `Update Entity` request as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account, and `mytable` with the name of your table.
-Replace *myPartitionKey* and *myRowKey* with the name of the partition key and row key identifying the entity to be updated.
+Replace *myPartitionKey* and *myRowKey* with the name of the partition key and row key that identify the entity to be updated.

 |Method|Request URI|HTTP version|
 |------------|-----------------|------------------|